ldedier/filler/README.md

 ## Bonus

-A program called filler_visu should be piped directly to the output of the virtual machine and provides a graphic interface to better show the progress of the game.
+A program called filler_visu should be piped directly to the output of the virtual machine and provides a graphic interface to show the progress of the game.

 ## Usage